ucsb-csw8/w23-project/project08.md

     The function will use the `with` statement to open the file `filename`.
-    After creating a csv writer object, the function uses a `for` loop to loop over every song in the dictionary and creates a new list containing only strings - this list is saved into the file by the csv writer object.
+    After creating a csv writer object, the function uses a `for` loop to loop over every dishes dictionary in the dictionaries list and creates a new list containing only strings - this list is saved into the file by the csv writer object.
 The order of the elements in the dictionary is:

-    * title
+    * name
-    * artist
+    * calories
-    * length
+    * price
-    * album
+    * is_vegetarian
-    * genre (all element in the original list are converted to string joined with commas separating)
-    * rating (converted to string)
-    * released (written as string, i.e, "06/06/2022", NOT "June 6, 2022")
-    * favorite (converted to string)
-    * uid
+    * spicy_level

     returns:
     -1 if the last 4 characters in `filename` are not '.csv' None if we are able to successfully write into `filename`
     """
 ```

 The portion of the **main program** code is provided below.
-Complete the missing parts and add them in the correct place to your song information manager.
+Complete the missing parts and add them in the correct place to your menu information manager.

 ```
 	elif opt == 'S':